Our mission

 Our governance

 The Forum is led by its Executive Director, Chris Meserole, and overseen by an operating board made up of representatives from its member organizations.
-The work of the Forum will also be informed by a global advisory board comprised of leaders from across the AI ecosystem, including academia and civil society.

-The FMF is funded by member fees.
+The FMF is funded by fees from its member firms.